 As a general rule, teen drivers should choose Mercury before American Family: the former's average annual rates are $393 less than the latter's..

-Aside from finances, American Family and Mercury come with pros and cons, including their customer satisfaction ratings, discount programs, add-ons, and financial stability.
-Be sure to get quotes and compare rates before purchasing a policy.
+Costs aside, American Family and Mercury both have pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
+Be sure to shop around before settling on an option.

 |Discount Comparison||American Family||Mercury|

 |Affinity Membership Alum|

 |eSign or ePay|

 |Mobile Home Insurance|